Raku/doc/writing-docs/EXAMPLES.md

 ## =begin code / =end code

 The enclosed text is treated as code.
-The indentation level is relative to the indentation of the POD6 directives.
+The indentation level is relative to the indentation of the rakudoc directives.

 ##  Environment Variables